Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful to S.\ Leb\`egue, M.\ I.\ Katsnelson, F. Flicker, I.\ I.\ Mazin, D.\ D.\ Sarma, D. Kepaptsoglou, L.\ C.\ Rhodes, C.\ A.\ Marques, V.\ K.\ Lazarov, I.\ E.\ Brumboiu, and P.\ D.\ C.\ King for fruitful discussions.
+The authors are thankful to S.\ Leb\`egue, M.\ I.\ Katsnelson, F. Flicker, I.\ I.\ Mazin, D.\ D.\ Sarma, D. Kepaptsoglou, L.\ C.\ Rhodes, C.\ A.\ Marques, V.\ K.\ Lazarov, I.\ E.\ Brumboiu, J.\ A.\ Do Nascimento, O. Gr{\aa}n\"as, P.\ D.\ C.\ King and \'Arp\'ad P\'asztor for fruitful discussions.
 The computational work was enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Center for High Performance Computing (PDC) in Stockholm, Sweden, partially funded by the Swedish Research Council through Grant Agreement No. 2018-05973.
 Further computational resources were provided by the Korean Institute of Science and Technology Information (KISTI).
 This study was supported by the National Research Foundation (NRF) funded by the Ministry of Science of Korea -- Grants No. 2017R1D1A1B03033465 and 2022R1I1A1A01071974.
 I.\ D.M.\ also acknowledges support from the European Research Council (ERC), Synergy Grant FASTCORR, Project No. 854843, and from the JRG Program at APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, as well as from the Korean Local Governments, Gyeongsangbuk-do Province and Pohang City.
 K.P. acknowledges the NRDIO-Hungary grant no. FK124100 and a Bolyai Fellowship of the Hungarian Academy of Sciences.
 A.\ A.\ also acknowledges financial support from the German Research Foundation within the bilateral NSFC-DFG Project No.\ ER 463/14-1.
+This research is part of the project No. 2022/45/P/ST3/04247 co-funded by the National Science Centre and the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement no. 945339.